 What Is Therapy (Based on Each Type)?

-If you asked a psychoanalytic therapist to define psychotherapy, the answer would be a far cry from one a cognitive behavioral therapist would offer.
+If you asked a psychoanalytic therapist to provide a psychotherapy definition, the answer would be a far cry from one a cognitive behavioral therapist would offer.

 If there isn’t any one type that appeals to you or seems like enough to help you, consider a therapist who uses multiple approaches or does not identify with a single approach.